![]() |

 Frederick

-Law Olmsted created a natural
+Law Olmsted created a "necklace"

-jewel to delight all the people of Boston.
+of natural jewels to delight the people

 |